OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/ermove.md

 # ermove

-Display implied move for a stock based on option prices.
+This command allows the user to retrieve the Display implied move (DIM) for a stock based on the current option prices.
+The command "/dd ermove" is followed by the stock ticker, in this case "AMD", to get the implied move for the specified stock.
+The implied move is a measure of how far the stock is expected to move during the option's expiration.

 ### Usage